civictechdc/codefordc.github.com/_resources/codeofconduct.md

 ## Procedures

-### Who to Contact
+### Making a Report

 If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain.
 Captains agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).
 Contact information for each Captain is listed on the [About page](/about.html), and you can also send an anonymous (or non-anonymous) message through the [Contact page](/contact.html), in which case it will be seen by all Captains.

+When making a report, the following information is useful, but not required:

+- Who violated the Code of Conduct?
+- Where and when did the violation occurred?
+- What happened?
+- Who may have witnessed the violation?
+- Who are you?

 ### Outcomes

 Captains agree to treat all violations impartially.
-In situations where this may not be possible due to personal or business relationships, Captains may elect to refer the violation report to another appropriate decision-maker with the approval of the affected person(s).
+In situations where this may not be possible due to personal or business relationships, Captains shall refer the violation report to another appropriate decision-maker with the approval of the affected person(s).

 Captains may take any of the following actions, or any other appropriate action, to resolve a conduct issue: